How to Choose a Website Builder

 Since the best way to evaluate a tool is to have a specific goal in mind, I challenged myself to recreate this simple website: savingsaffronsweeting.com.

-(In case you’re curious, I made it in 2020, in order to separate my writing life and published books from my website design work.
-It took me around half a day to build and finalize in Carrd.)
+(In case you’re curious, I made it in 2020, in order to separate my writing life and published books from my website design services for authors.
+It took me around half a day to build and finalize in Carrd, but keep in mind, I’m pretty fast with this kind of thing!)

 Which tools I tried